-- > Established a communication structure that goes beyond the exchange requirements to facilitate the exchange of information between shareholders and members of the board; - Effectively disclosed information with respect to this structure to its shareholders; - > The company has not ignored majority-supported shareholder proposals or a majority withhold vote on a director nominee; and - The company has an independent chairman or a lead director (according to Boston Trust Walden' definition).
+- Boston Trust Walden Recommendation: Vote for shareholders proposals requesting that the board establish an internal mechanism/process, which may include a committee, in order to improve communications between directors and shareholders, unless the company has the following features, as appropriate: - > Established a communication structure that goes beyond the exchange requirements to facilitate the exchange of information between shareholders and members of the board; - Effectively disclosed information with respect to this structure to its shareholders; - > The company has not ignored majority-supported shareholder proposals or a majority withhold vote on a director nominee; and - The company has an independent chairman or a lead director (according to Boston Trust Walden' definition).
 This individual must be made available for periodic consultation and direct communication with major shareholders.